Klara

 As much as we think of resources like CPU and RAM as the main performance components of a system, it is usually storage that is the bottleneck for most workloads.
-The team at Klara regularly undertakes performance audits and bug investigations related to storage.
+The team at Klara regularly undertakes ZFS performance optimization, performance audits, and bug investigations related to storage.
 Today, we’ll look back at a few examples of interesting performance issues we have investigated and resolved.

-ZFS stores a checksum (hash) of the data as part of its metadata for each block on disk, which it uses to ensure the data is correct each time it’s read back.
-When a block is to be overwritten in-place, the NOPWrite feature uses this hash to determine whether the “new” data is actually different from the old data—and if the data hasn’t changed, the write operation for that block returns success without actually overwriting the old copy of the block.
+ZFS stores a checksum (hash) of the data as part of its metadata for each block on disk.
+It uses this checksum to ensure the data is correct each time it’s read back.
+When a block is to be overwritten in-place, the NOPWrite feature uses this hash to determine whether the “new” data is actually different from the old data.
+If the data hasn’t changed, the write operation for that block returns success without actually overwriting the old copy of the block.

-But in today’s “war story,” the customer was seeing an odd issue—the number of writes to disk was remaining low as expected, but reads and CPU usage were quite high.
-Performance profiling revealed that the biggest consumer of CPU time was the checksum algorithm, SHA256.
+But in today’s “war story,” the customer was seeing an odd issue.
+The number of writes to disk remained low as expected, but reads and CPU usage were unusually high.
+Upon performance profiling, we discovered that the checksum algorithm, SHA256, was consuming the most CPU time during performance profiling.

 When overwriting a file in place, NOPWrite calculates the hash of the new block, and compares it to the stored hash of the existing block.
 If the old hash matches the new hash, then the write can be skipped.
-This customer was using SHA256 hashes with a CPU which did not support any SHA-NI acceleration, so Klara recommended switching to the SHA512 checksum.
+This customer was using SHA256 hashes with a CPU that did not support any SHA-NI acceleration.
+Klara recommended switching to the SHA512 checksum.
 (Counterintuitively, SHA512 hashes can be calculated around 50% faster than SHA256 hashes on 64bit x86 CPUs.)

-The change in hash algorithm provided a significant performance boost, but did not explain the amount of overhead, or the reads from disk.
+The change in hash algorithm provided a significant ZFS performance optimization boost but did not explain the amount of overhead, or the reads from disk.

-Further analysis revealed the problem: the overwrites were mis-aligned.
-The incoming random access writes were in 64 KiB blocks, but on disk the data was stored in 128 KiB blocks (the default value of the recordsize property).
+Further analysis revealed the problem: the overwrites were misaligned.
+The incoming random access writes were in 64 KiB blocks.
+However, on disk, the data was stored in 128 KiB blocks (the default value of the recordsize property).
 This required ZFS to perform a read/modify/write cycle on each record.

 When the first 64 KiB was written, ZFS would first need to read the old 128 KiB record and its checksum.
 Next, it would recalculate the checksum and compare the freshly-calculated checksum to the one read from disk, to verify correctness of the data.
-Then it would construct a new 128 KiB block, consisting of the new 64 KB of data and the unmodified 64 KiB it read in from the existing block on-disk.
+Then it would construct a new 128 KiB block.
+This block consisted of the new 64 KB of data and the unmodified 64 KiB it read in from the existing block on-disk.
 ZFS would then calculate the new checksum, determine it to be the same as the one found in the original block, and skip the write.

-Then a second 64 KiB write would arrive from NFS, for the latter half of the same 128 KiB block on disk, forcing the entire read-modify-write cycle to happen twice on the same on-disk block.
-Adding insult to injury, this dataset was configured with the ZFS property primarycache=metadata, meaning ZFS would not cache the records it read—so ZFS also needed to read the entire original 128 KiB from disk a second time!
+A second 64 KiB write would arrive from NFS, for the latter half of the same 128 KiB block on disk.
+This forced the entire read-modify-write cycle to happen twice on the same on-disk block.
+Adding insult to injury, this dataset was configured with the ZFS property primarycache=metadata, meaning ZFS would not cache the records it read.
+As a result, ZFS also needed to read the entire original 128 KiB from disk a second time!
 To summarize:

 • 2x 128 KiB reads from disk that were not required